texastribune/scuole-data/README.md

 ### Cleaning the TAPR data

 The TAPR data usually needs a cleaning before we run it in the [scuole](https://github.com/texastribune/scuole) database.
-During the last few years (early 2020s?), this is the cleaning we have needed to do:
+During the last few years (early 2020s?), we've done the following cleaning:

+- Remove the leading apostrophe in the "DISTRICT", "COUNTY", "REGION" and "CAMPUS" columns (this was used to force these IDs to be recognized as strings)
-- The campus, district and region codes should have a set number of digits, usually padded with leading zeroes.
+- The campus, district and region codes should have a fixed number of digits, usually padded with leading zeroes.
 They are:
   - campus (9 digits)
   - district (6 digits)
   - region (2 digits)
   - county (3 digits)
-- There's an unnecessary apostrophe added in the "DISTRICT", "COUNTY", "REGION" and "CAMPUS" columns
+- Make headers all caps.
+SAT and ACT (added in SY2021-22, from what I can tell) had headers with random letters that were lowercased.

-[This Jupyter notebook](https://github.com/texastribune/scuole-data/blob/master/notebooks/clean_entity_identifiers.ipynb) (revised in 2025) should do it for you.
+[This Jupyter notebook](https://github.com/texastribune/scuole-data/blob/master/notebooks/clean_entity_identifiers.ipynb) (revised in 2025) should do all that for you.

-Also, for the 2021-22 TAPR data, the SAT and ACT headers had random letters that were lowercased.
-Make sure the column headers are capitalized.
-This step is written in both Python notebooks.

 If you're unlucky to run into any other formatting errors, first of all (sorry!), second of all, try to write a solution in a Python notebook and add it to this README so it can be reproduced the following year and properly documented.